-With the evolving NRS Tables and Joint Reporting requirements (via the Statewide Performance Report), the agency has begun to consider the challenges to and efficacy of juxtaposing outcomes of co-enrolled participants with those enrolled in only one WIOA Core Program.
-In addition to the Measurable Skill Gains data, the Title II Program now has its first set of Employment, Earnings, and Credential outcomes as primary indicators of performance [in PY2017's NRS Table 5].
-The State's WIOA agencies tentatively intend to convene a team to delve the core-program data once all reports nationwide have been finalized and published.
+With the evolving NRS Tables and Joint Reporting requirements (via the Statewide Performance Report), the agency yet considers the challenges to and efficacy of juxtaposing outcomes of co-enrolled participants with those enrolled in only one WIOA Core Program.
+In addition to the Measurable Skill Gains data, the Title II Program has its first full set of Employment, Earnings, and Credential outcomes as primary indicators of performance [in PY2018's NRS Table 5].
+The State's WIOA agencies have begun to delve the core-program data; additionally, DLR recently created a Data Analyst position to collate the Core Programs' data and provide insight and recommendations for strategic improvement.